zentity-io/zentity-io.github.io/docs/entity-models/specification.md

 - Default: `"string"`

+### `"attributes".ATTRIBUTE_NAME."params"`

+An optional object that passes arbitrary variables ("params") to the matcher clauses.

+- Required: No
+- Type: Object

+### `"attributes".ATTRIBUTE_NAME."params".PARAM_NAME`

+A field with the name of a distinct param for the attribute.
+Some examples might be `"fuzziness"` or `"format"`.

+- Required: No
+- Type: String

+### `"attributes".ATTRIBUTE_NAME."params".PARAM_NAME.PARAM_VALUE`

+A value for the param.
+This can be any JSON compliant value such as a string, number, boolean, array, or object.
+The value will be serialized as a string when passed to the matcher clause.
+The value overrides the same field specified in "attributes".ATTRIBUTE_NAME."params" in the model and "matchers".MATCHER_NAME."params".

+- Required: No
+- Type: Any

 #### Valid attribute types

 Listed below are each of the currently valid attribute types.
-Among the planned future types are `"date"` and `"geo_point"`.

 ##### `"string"`